 - Initial ideas you have around potential questions, activities, research, and products.

 In order to make the transition from traditional instruction to more innovative and collaborative work, you’ll need to be intentional about design and planning.
 Throughout the remainder of the course, we walk you through the steps you’ll need to take as you plan and implement your PBL experience.
-Hop over to our course description page to learn more about course 5133: Project-Based Learning for the Digital Age.
+Hop over to our course catalog to learn more about course 5133: Project-Based Learning for the Digital Age.